top of page

 We propose the same number of dwellings, and are looking at improvements to the proposed wildlife area, and the drainage on site.

-You will find more details below about the site and our upcoming events below.
-Please check back for details, as this website will be regularly updated.
+You will find more details below about the site and recent engagement events that were held on the project below.

 BACKGROUND